Knowledge Base

 A key part of website image optimization involves ensuring images don't slow down your site's page load time.

-Images can have a significant impact on your website’s speed.
+When you make images load faster on website, it can have a significant impact on your website’s speed.
 Larger image files slow down your site, leading to a poorer user experience and decreased search engine rankings.

 Hence, to optimize images for the web, it is necessary to reduce the file size of the images without hindering their quality.
 This could mean using different file formats for different types of images, for instance, JPEGs for photographic images and PNG for logos and other iconography.